getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 - Actions taken in Sentry will connect to this user rather than the integration/app.
 For example, if your alerting integration automatically assigns issues to a teammate, it will appear in the history as “Alice assigned Bob issue XYZ” rather than “<Your Sentry Integration apps> assigned Bob issue XYZ.”

 **Managing Subscriptions**
-With Sentry Integration apps you can manage event subscriptions in the UI, as opposed to the current state where you need to make API calls to create/update/delete/retrieve subscriptions.
+With Sentry Integration apps you can manage resource subscriptions in the UI, as opposed to the current state where you need to make API calls to create/update/delete/retrieve subscriptions.
 The latter is not only more cumbersome but also harder to keep track of and maintain visibility across your team.

 **Scope**
-Currently, event subscriptions must be configured per-project, which is unnecessary overhead especially when adding/removing projects.
-With Sentry Integration apps, you’ll receive notifications for all projects in your organization by default and can enable/disable them per-project.
+Currently, resource subscriptions must be configured per-project, which is unnecessary overhead especially when adding/removing projects.
+With Sentry Integration apps, you’ll receive notifications for all projects in your organization.

 **New Event Types**
 Sentry Integration apps expose a richer set of events that are not available via the legacy service hooks API.
 Currently, this includes Issue Created, Issue Resolved, Issue Ignored, and Issue Assigned.
-In the future, we’ll add more types of notifications to Sentry Integration apps.
+In the future, we’ll add more types of webhooks to Sentry Integration apps.

 **Custom UI Components**
 Sentry Integration apps will be able to augment Sentry’s UI in meaningful and feature-rich ways.
-For example, on the issue page, you could have a button that creates a task in your task-management tool, or a custom section that shows additional data related to the issue by calling an external API.
+For example, on the issue page, you could have a button that creates a task in your task-management tool, or open a line in the stack trace in another tool.

 ### How can I build an Integration with Sentry?